postcss/postcss/docs/plugins.md

 * [`stylehacks`] removes CSS hacks based on browser support.
 * [`postcss-mq-optimize`] removes invalid media queries or its expresions.
 * [`postcss-uncss`] removes unused CSS from your stylesheets.
+* [`postcss-html-filter`] filters out CSS that does not apply to the HTML you provide.
 * [`postcss-no-important`] delete declarations !important.

 See also plugins in modular minifier [`cssnano`].